DENMARK (FAROE ISLANDS): Slør - Eivør

 An angelic voice which penetrates into the soul amidst a backdrop of danceable rhythms inspired by her tiny nation's nature and people

 Folktronica, which was once an experimental fusion genre, has swept into the broader public consciousness in recent years, with artists from within the mainstream dabbling with it as audiences become accustomed to their sound.
 From the increased inclusion of more electronic elements to the work of groups such as Bon Iver, Milky Chance, and alt-J through to the more pastoral sounds entering seasoned electronic impresarios’ work, such as that of Dan Snaith (in his various incarnations) and Four Tet, the public at large have had moments of exposure to the genre.
-Yet, without wishing to discredit artists who have dabbled with the style, there seems to be a lack of either confidence or more likely inspiration to pursue such a sound.
+Yet, without wishing to discredit artists who have dabbled with the style, there seems to be a lack of either confidence, or more likely a lack of inspiration, to pursue such a sound.
 Then came the Nordics…

 “...she is crying out with the voice of her ancestors who maintained the land for her, as well as singing on behalf of her neighbours who rightly feel that their traditions and culture that they are proud of should be appreciated outside of their own tiny islands.”